armbrustlab/gradients-amplicon/Qiime2-workflow.md

 ```
 This run was considerably faster than the OTU-based search.
 - The same as above but with PR2!

+## Follow-up filtering for all samples
+- Remove samples with < 10,000 sequences.
+(63693, 63837, 64041) One of these is our mystery 'unassigned' sample.
+- Filter out metazoan reads.
+- Filter very rare ASVs/OTUs.
+(Abundance of ASV is < 10 summed across all samples)

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbODY0NDM3OTMyLDE4MTY4NDM4MjAsLTY1OT
 AzODUyMSwtMTUyODE3NDI1OSwtMTk4NTgxMDUwLC0yMDI3NzM5